canonical/starlark/doc/safety.md

  - the function will never be inlined;
  - the result of the function will always escape.

 There are many ways Go allocates memory:
- - when a pointer escapes its context.
+ - when a pointer escapes its function scope
+ - when converting any concrete value to an interface
- - when creating a slice with `make`[^no-make]
+ - when creating a slice with `make`
  - when appending to a slice with no remaining capacity
  - when inserting into a map
- - when converting any concrete value to an interface

-NB: the last one is implicit!
+NB: the firt two are implicit!

-Counting the exact amount of memory in use by a program at one time is both prohibitively complex and is little better than a good approximation.
+Counting the exact amount of memory in use by a program at one time is both prohibitively complex and little better than a good approximation.
 To this end, we partition declarations into two categories:

  - Persistent allocations - those still reachable after a builtin terminates.
  - Transient allocations - those which may be freed when the builtin terminates.